100% Solids Polyurethane Coating

 ELASTUFF 120 is a two component, 100% solids polyurethane elastomer coating containing no mocha or fillers such as clay or mica.
 It was formulated for protecting surfaces subject to traffic and abrasion, and for protecting them from all aqueous environments, including fresh water, salt water, slurry systems, and numerous acid and base solutions.
 It is equally effective under dry abrasive and/or damp corrosive environments.

 ELASTUFF 120 is a highly cross-linked polymer coating, yielding a dense, tight finish.
 Its nonporous surface and excellent hydrolytic stability make ELASTUFF 120 an excellent barrier to wear and corrosion.
 The high tensile strength of ELASTUFF 120 contributes to its resistance to abrasion and tearing.
 This toughness, combined with its elongation properties, also results in outstanding flexibility and impact resistance.
 ELASTUFF 120 is a solventless system enabling fast, high-build coats without solvent entrapment.
-We supply it in a roller-grade version.

 Typical applications include wood decks (boat and home), wood boat hulls, fiberglass deck and hull surfaces, wood or concrete steps, walkways, lanais, swimming pools, pool decks, tennis courts, parking areas, garage floors and concrete top surfaces.

 The vertical hold attained by ELASTUFF 120 gives it the ability to uniformly cover coarse or pitted wood, concrete and other irregular surfaces.